 2809.
-Introductory Lapidary Display - Display at least 5 varie- 4.
-Use a disposable and sturdy plate, bowl or container that ties of polished (tumbled) specimens and 5 varieties of unpolished specimens that have not yet received lapidary treatment.
+Introductory Lapidary Display - Display at least 5 varieties of polished (tumbled) specimens and 5 varieties of unpolished specimens that have not yet received lapidary treatment.
 These do not have to be an example of "before and after", nor do they have to be self-collected.
 Locales must be identified.